AdobeDocs/frameio-api/src/pages/guides/index.md

 ## API Overview

 The Frame.io V4 API is designed to follow RESTful architectural principles, and uses standard HTTP methods and response codes in conjunction with unique, resource-specific URLs.
-Frame.io publishes an OpenAPI 3.0 specification (todo: provide link) for our V4 API, which provides detailed information about its endpoints, request parameters, and responses.
+Frame.io publishes an [OpenAPI 3.0 specification](https://api.frame.io/v4/openapi.json) for our V4 API, which provides detailed information about its endpoints, request parameters, and responses.
 The OpenAPI spec can be consumed by a variety of third-party code-generation tools to facilitate rapid client application development.

 ### URL and Path Conventions